 - architecture with iconic structures everywhere, and

-- unique to New York city color patterns.
+- unique to New York City color patterns.

 It has become a tradition for me to stop by Hamilton Park every time I visit New York.
-Normally, just before leaving the New York area and making the six-hour drive back to Canada, I stop in the park for a few minutes to take some pictures to say goodbye to the city.
+Normally, just before leaving the New York area and making the six-hour drive back to Canada, I stop in the park for a few minutes to take pictures and say goodbye to the city.

 Technically it is not New York City or even New York State.
-Hamilton Park is located in Weehawken New Jersey, just across the Hudson River, approximately at the level of 44th Street.
+Hamilton Park is located in Weehawken, New Jersey, just across the Hudson River, approximately at the level of 44th Street.

 How to Get There

 The easiest way to get there from Manhattan is to take the Lincoln Tunnel and take the first exit to JF Kennedy Boulevard.

 What to Shoot

 - Busy Hudson River

 - Cruise ships entering or leaving the Hudson River